kiranbapatla/Brown-Plant-Hoppper-Prediction/README.md

 ## How to run the code
 ### SARIMAX model
-Executed the Google colab notebook file "SARIMAX.ipynb" by importing data file name "SARIMAX_data.csv"
+Run the notebook file "SARIMAX.ipynb" by importing data file name "SARIMAX_data.csv"
+### MLP and LSTM model
+Run the notebook file "MLP.ipynb" and "LSTM.ipynb" by importing data file name "MLP_LSTM_data.csv"